 Please refer to the Exceptional Circumstances Procedure.

-In light of COVID-19, our aim is to support students as best as it can to ensure they're able to complete their studies and feel safe.
+IIn light of COVID-19 and the national lockdown, we want to support students as best as we can to ensure they're able to complete their studies and feel safe.

 The University appreciate that IT issues might be different for those impacted by the COVID-19 situation, therefore, claims for students in this situation which are based on IT or computer problems will be considered case by case.